 WANT TO LEARN MORE…www.ourashbourne.co.uk

 The Tissington Trail is one of Ashbourne’s major tourist attractions.
-It starts in the town centre heading through a 353m tunnel to Mapleton station and continues for more than 13 miles to Parsley Hay and beyond, following the route of the former Ashbourne to Buxton railway line.
-The trail winds through the beautiful Derbyshire Dales countryside, through the picturesque village of Tissington and to the doorstep of Dovedale, a dramatic limestone ravine with stunning scenery, famous for its much-loved stepping stones across the River Dove.
-It carries on through Alsop-en-le Dale and Hartington Moor on the edge of several beautiful, historic Derbyshire villages.
-The route has been transformed into a recreational trail suitable for cyclists and walkers of all abilities, and is also wheelchair and pushchair friendly.
+This recreational trail starts by the leisure center in the town center, heads through a 353m tunnel, and continues for more than 13 miles up onto the high moorlands, following the route of the former Ashbourne to Buxton railway line.
+The former stations of Mapleton, Thorpe, Tissington, Alsop, Hartington, and Parsley Hay are now converted into car parks, some also with a cafe & toilets.
+The route is suitable for cyclists and walkers of all abilities and is also wheelchair and pushchair friendly.
 The first couple of miles between Ashbourne and Thorpe are often thronged with families, so walkers and cyclists need to take special care in this area.
-Please see the directory for bike hire.
+Please see the directory for bike hire information.

 The Gingerbread shop was built around 1492, the building is believed to have been an Inn until the period of the Napoleonic Wars when it became a bakery.
 It is the spiritual home of Ashbourne Gingerbread.
 Local legend is that the recipe for this gingerbread was given to an Ashbourne baker by a French prisoner of war, billeted in Ashbourne during the Napoleonic Wars; and you can still buy local gingerbread in the bakery to this day.

 St Oswalds Church